Vardot/vmi/src/assets/README.md

 ```

 3. Import the configuration to your Drupal site by enabling your feature module
-   or manuall import operation for the configuration.
+   or manually import operation for the configuration.